Nathan Jones (wrestler): World Wrestling Entertainment (2002–2003)

 After Jones initially signed his contract with World Wrestling Entertainment (WWE), he was unable to work in the United States because of visa issues stemming from his criminal history.
 In late 2002 and early 2003, Jones began performing in dark matches for World Wrestling Entertainment.
 He was originally promoted as a "Hannibal Lecter" type character.
 On 10 April 2003 episode of SmackDown!, Jones made his televised WWE in-ring debut and defeated Bill DeMott.

 Upon debuting, Jones' original character was mixed, and he was put into a storyline with The Undertaker as his protégé and helper during The Undertaker's feud with A-Train and Big Show.
 At WrestleMania XIX, Jones and The Undertaker were scheduled to face Big Show and A-Train in a tag team match, but at the last minute, the match was made a handicap match instead.
 On screen, Jones was attacked pre-match and left injured.
 Near the closing moments of the match, Jones reappeared and attacked Big Show, enabling The Undertaker to pin A-Train for the victory.
 Jones was then sent to Ohio Valley Wrestling (OVW) to improve his skills.

 Jones was then absent from television for several months until returning in the fall of 2003 as a villain known by the nickname "The Colossus of Boggo Road", a title referring to his time spent in Boggo Road Gaol.
 He was paired with Paul Heyman on-screen, with Heyman taking on the role of SmackDown!
 General Manager.
-He was also immediately placed into Brock Lesnar's Survivor Series team, which also included A-Train, Big Show, and Matt Morgan in order to compete against Lesnar's rival Kurt Angle and his team.
+He was also immediately placed into Brock Lesnar's Survivor Series team, which also included A-Train, Big Show, and Matt Morgan to compete against Lesnar's rival Kurt Angle and his team.
 At Survivor Series, Jones was eliminated by Angle after he submitted to the ankle lock.
-Team Lesnar was defeated by Team Angle and Jones was then relegated to interfere in Lesnar's matches along with the other members of Team Lesnar.
+Team Lesnar was defeated by Team Angle, and Jones was then relegated to interfere in Lesnar's matches along with the other members of Team Lesnar.
 He was also placed in matches by either Lesnar or Heyman to aid them.
 On 6 December 2003, Jones quit the company due to the rigor of WWE's heavy travel schedules while on tour in Perth, Australia.

 Post-WWE and retirement

 After leaving WWE, Jones was scheduled to make his pro wrestling return in 2004 at the Australian Wrestling Supershow III, booked against Mark Mercedes.
 Jones did not appear as advertised and a battle royal was held following an angry shoot promo on Jones by Mercedes and promoter Andy Raymond.

 In 2005, he wrestled three matches for World Series Wrestling.
-On 5 October, he defeated Lee Star and on 7 and 8 October, he defeated Mark Hilton.
+On 5 October, he defeated Lee Star, and on 7 and 8 October, he defeated Mark Hilton.
 After his last match with Hilton, Jones immediately retired from wrestling.

 In 2008, Jones signed with Total Nonstop Action Wrestling, but nerve damage caused by a cement truck hitting his left arm kept him sidelined for the first three months.
 He never wrestled for the promotion.